-Total non-interest expense increased by $1.4 million or 16.7 percent to $10.0 million for the three months ended March 31, 2015 from $8.6 million for the three months ended March 31, 2014.
-Expense increases were incurred in certain areas of the income statement, which included salaries and benefits, occupancy expense, equipment, advertising, REO expense and other non-interest expense, much of which resulted from branch expansion.
+Total non-interest expense increased by $1.7 million or 17.6 percent to $11.7 million for the three months ended March 31, 2016 from $10.0 million for the three months ended March 31, 2015.
+Expense increases were incurred in certain areas of the income statement, which included salaries and benefits, occupancy and equipment expense, professional and other non-interest expense, much of which resulted from branch expansion.

-Thomas Coughlin, Chief Executive Officer, commented, "We had a very active quarter with significant loan growth, as the Bank continues to invest in the communities we serve.
-To maintain this positive momentum we continue investing in new branches, further expanding our footprint and opportunities for business development.
-Four additional branches have been added over the last 12 months.
-BCB's continued expansion entails additional infrastructure and salary costs, resulting in increased non-interest expenses.
-This is an investment we are confident will bring additional shareholder value in the future."
+Thomas Coughlin, President and Chief Executive Officer, commented, “Our efforts to increase our deposit base yielded a six percent increase in total deposits for the quarter as the Bank continues to invest in the communities we serve.
+Four additional branches have been added over the last 18 months, including our newest location at Forest Avenue in Staten Island.
+BCB’s continued expansion entails additional infrastructure and salary costs, resulting in increased non-interest expenses.
+The bank’s Board of Directors and Bank Management are confident that this investment will continue to positively reflect shareholder value.”

-Mr. Coughlin continued, "The Board of Directors unanimously declared a quarterly cash dividend of $.14/common share payable on May 15, 2015, with a record date of May 1, 2015.
-The continuation of our quarterly cash dividend reflects the prospective confidence our Board has in our ability to deliver value and a competitive return to our shareholders while maintaining our standing as a well capitalized financial institution based upon all quantitative measurements as defined by our regulatory agencies.
-We remain diligent in our exploration of initiatives that we believe provide the opportunity for growth in both franchise and shareholder value."
+Mr. Coughlin continued, “The Board of Directors unanimously declared a quarterly cash dividend of $.14 per common share payable on May 15, 2016, with a record date of May 1, 2016.
+The continuation of our quarterly cash dividend reflects the prospective confidence our Board has in our ability to deliver value and a competitive return to our shareholders while maintaining our standing as a well-capitalized financial institution based upon all quantitative measurements as defined by our regulatory agencies.
+We remain diligent in our exploration of initiatives that we believe provide the opportunity for growth in both franchise and shareholder value.”

 Forward-looking Statements and Associated Risk Factors